The Telephone $k$-Multicast Problem: The undirected case

 In the graph where the small trees have been contracted to super-terminals, we will attempt to find a $t^{1/3}$-packing of these super-terminals.
 For this, we generalize the definition of a $t^{1/3}$-packing in the set $C$ with respect to the super-terminals. \begin{definition} We say that $c\in C$ is a $t^{1/3}$-good vertex with respect to the super-terminals $\{q_i\}$ if there are at least $t^{1/3}$ terminals $q_i$ of distance at most $D^*$ from $c$, in $G[C]$.
 If there are no $t^{1/3}$-good vertices in $C$, $C$ is called a $t^{1/3}$-packing with respect to $\{q_i\}$.
 If $C$ is a $t^{1/3}$-packing, then $R,C$ is called a $t^{1/3}$-additive partition with respect to $\{q_i\}$. \end{definition}

 We can now describe the details of the rest of the undirected algorithm.
 Specifically, if Procedure \texttt{Small} fails to find a $t^{1/3}$-additive partition, then there are two possibilities.
-Either $C = V \setminus R$ is a $t^{1/3}$ packing with respect to the $q_i$, or otherwise there is a $t^{1/3}$-good vertex in $C$.
+Either $C = V \setminus R$ is a $t^{1/3}$-packing with respect to the $q_i$, or otherwise there is a $t^{1/3}$-good vertex in $C$.

 If $C$ is a $t^{1/3}$-packing we apply Procedure \texttt{PMCover} on $R,C$ with terminals $\{q_i\}$ since $R,C$ is a $t^{1/3}$-additive partition.
 The goal is covering $\mu$ super-terminals.
 We know that $T^*$ covers at least $\mu$ true terminals $q_i$, so these can be reached with height $D^*$ and maximum degree $B^*$.
 Therefore, our Procedure \texttt{PMCover} covers at least $\mu$ super-terminals.
 Note that the number of original terminals we actually cover is $\mu\cdot t^{1/3} \geq k'$.
 This follows because each $q_i$ represents a tree $T_i$ that contains $t^{1/3}$ terminals.
-We now discard all the terminals of $\bigcup_i T_i$.
+We now add to $E(R)$ the edges used to cover those super-terminals along with the edges from the corresponding trees $T_i$ of the super-terminals covered.
+Then we discard all the terminals of $\bigcup_i T_i$.
 Since the number of $T_i$ is at least $t^{1/3}$, the total number of discarded terminals is $t^{2/3}$.